inconsistent display of default values in fields

 Others (me included) find the help text a better way to do this.
 We could consider disabling the placeholder mechanism globally if people find it annoying/confusing.

-#4 Updated by NOYB NOYB almost 5 years ago
+#4 Updated by NOYB NOYB about 5 years ago

 Think my position would be that the config file is not a user interface and therefore it is irrelevant whether or not default values are there.